brotherbeer/mydocument/mynum/Storage.md

 }
 ```

 The **slen_t** is also a system related type, on 64-bit system, it is long long, on 32-bit system, it is int.
-The **slen_t** variables always indicate the count of units, the max value of a slent_t variable is 2147483647(2Gb) on 32-bit systems, or 9223372036854775807(8191Pb) on 64-bit system, as it were, the size of a number_t object is arbitrary under available memory conditions.
+The **slen_t** variables always indicate the count of units, the max value of a slent_t variable is 2147483647(2Gb) on 32-bit systems, or 9223372036854775807(8191Pb) on 64-bit system, as it were, under available memory conditions, the size of a number_t object is arbitrary.

 next chapter: [The Initialization of the big integer object](https://github.com/brotherbeer/mydocument/blob/master/mynum/Initialization.md)